digitalcredentials/issuer-coordinator/README.md

 ### Generate a new key

 To issue your own credentials you must generate your own signing key and keep it private.
-We've tried to make that a little easier by providing two convenience endpoints in the issuer that you can use to generate a brand new random key - one using the did:key method and one using the did:web method.
-You can hit the endpoints with the following CURL command (in a terminal):
+We've tried to make that a little easier by providing two endpoints in the signing-service that you can use to generate a brand new random key - one using the did:key method and one using the did:web method.
+You can hit the endpoints directly on the signing-service or if you've got your issuer-coordinator running, you can hit the following convenience endpoints, which simply forward the request to the signer (and return the result) with the following CURL commands (in a terminal):

 #### did:key